dumblob/XPMA_Engine/notes.md

 * The Cassowary Linear Arithmetic Constraint Solving Algorithm: Interface and Implementation; http://www.cs.washington.edu/research/constraints/cassowary/cassowary-tr.pdf (JS, C++, Java, SmallTalk implementations: http://www.badros.com/greg/cassowary/js/quaddemo.html)

 #### testing (use-cases, advertisement)
+* processes executable in a "debugging/creative" mode, where the process can start with any task (temporary hidden start event before the task?) - this'll also allow ad-hoc usage of certain forms or tasks separately without the need to (possibly tediously) build and run a modified copy of the current process (=> the execution should be "separated" from the in-production processes and shouldn't affect the availability of the process engine for those in-production processes)
 * near-user usability (*I'll easily create my very own process of every-morning mail check'n reply workflow*)
 * Liferay and M$ SharePoint integration
 * **Domov pro mne**